TarekRaafat/skalex/ARCHITECTURE.md

 # Skalex v4: Architecture

-> Internal reference for contributors and future phases.
-Describes every design decision made during the v4 rewrite.
+> Internal reference for contributors.
+Describes the current alpha.2 design of every module, data structure, and subsystem.

 ---